Towards Better Understanding of User Satisfaction in Open-Domain Conversational Search: Data Collection

 In addition, the \textit{answer} category in agent action involves more complex two-class scenarios:

-\begin{itemize} \item If a part of the agent response can already satisfy user's information need completely, then the category of this part is the primary label, while the category of the rest content belongs to is the secondary label. \item If the user's information need contains multiple questions, then the category of the longer response question is the primary label, and the category of the shorter is the secondary label. \end{itemize}
+\begin{itemize} \item If a part of the agent response can already satisfy the user's information need completely, then the category of this part is the primary label, while the category that the rest content belongs to is the secondary label. \item If the user's information need contains multiple questions, then the category of the longer response to one of the questions is the primary label, and the category of the shorter is the secondary label. \end{itemize}

-In total, we recruit 15 assessors for user intent and agent action annotation.
-For each assessor, we conduct a training and trial annotation program that lasts about 1 hour.
-In the first stage, each assessor is asked to conduct annotations for 50 to 150 dialogues after training.
-To ensure the quality of the final annotation, 6 high-quality assessors are picked for further annotation based on their previous annotation results.
-We conduct further training for these high-quality assessors and provide an additional clarification guideline with examples for them.
+To ensure the annotation quality, we develop a detailed and understandable instruction with examples and a screening mechanism to recruit higher quality annotators. we initially recruit 15 assessors and conduct a training program for each individual lasting about 1 hour.
+After training, all assessors enter into the trial stage where they need to annotate 50 to 150 dialogs.
+Then, one of the authors examines these trial annotation results and select 6 assessors among 15.
+According to the common errors made at the trial stage, we organize another training program to further explain the annotation rules for these 6 assessors.
+We also provide a more detailed guideline with examples for them.
 These 6 assessors are divided into 2 groups.
-Each group of assessors complete annotation task for about 550 conversations, half of the dataset, such that each dialogue is annotated by 3 different annotators.
+Each group of assessors needs to complete the assigned annotation task with about 550 dialogs, half of the dataset, such that each dialog is annotated by 3 different annotators.